dtelliott79/Predicting-Life-Expectancy/Pitch.md

 Data Collection
 ========================================================

-Data were obtained from World Bank Health Nutrition and Population Statistics: <http://databank.worldbank.org/data/reports.aspx?source=health-nutrition-and-population-statistics&Type=TABLE&preview=on#advancedDownloadOptions>.
+Data were obtained from [World Bank Population Statistics](http://databank.worldbank.org/data/reports.aspx?source=health-nutrition-and-population-statistics&Type=TABLE&preview=on#advancedDownloadOptions):

 Analysis aimed to:

-- Identify an important defining population characteristic (Life Expectancy)
+1. Identify a defining population characteristic (Life Expectancy)

-- Identify other population characteristics to be used as predictors (covariables)
+2. Identify population characteristics for use as predictors (covariables)

-- Fit a model to predict Life Expectancy using these covariables
+3. Fit a model to predict Life Expectancy using these covariables

-- Use the model to predict Life Expectancy based on user input
+4. Use the model to predict Life Expectancy based on user input in a web-based Application

+The raw dataset and all analysis related files are available [here](https://github.com/dtelliott79/Predicting-Life-Expectancy).

 Data Pre-processing Code (Compressed)
 ========================================================